How to Use the Qwik Spray System (W/ Pictures)

 • Use proper personal protective equipment (PPE).
 We recommend using a full-face mask/supplied air respirator, coverall suit or equivalent, and chemically resistant gloves.

 • The application area must be well-ventilated, like an approved spray booth, as these materials are hazardous to ingest, inhale, or come into physical contact with.
+Turn on the ventilation fan before spraying, and do not turn it off until you are finished spraying to remove fumes or particles from the air.

 • Consider your spray pattern before you start spraying.
 Once you begin, the entire cartridge must be fully discharged to keep the static mix tip from clogging.